Skip to main content

 Prescription yeast infection treatments

-Diflucan (fluconazole) is an azole drug that can only be purchased with a prescription from a doctor or healthcare provider.
-It can be taken as a single-dose oral medication for mild infections or as a single dose every three days for more severe infections.
-Most cases of vaginal candidiasis typically respond to single-dose therapy with fluconazole.
+Diflucan (fluconazole) is an azole drug that can only be purchased with a prescription from a gynecologist or other licensed healthcare provider.
+It can be taken as a single-dose oral medication for mild infections or as a single dose every three days for several doses for more severe infections.
+Many cases of vaginal candidiasis respond to single-dose therapy with fluconazole.

 Oral prescription pills can only be used to treat yeast infections with guidance from a healthcare provider.
 Azole antifungals may interact with other medications, especially when taken orally.
 Certain people, such as pregnant women and people with kidney problems, may need to avoid azole antifungals like fluconazole.

 Some vaginal yeast infections don’t respond to treatment with usual antifungal agents like fluconazole.
-For resistant yeast infections, a healthcare provider may recommend boric acid inserted into the vagina or Ancobon (flucytosine) taken orally.
+For resistant yeast infections, a healthcare provider may recommend other options such as boric acid inserted into the vagina.

 How long will a yeast infection last without treatment?